 American mezzo-soprano Elizabeth Bishop has been praised by Opera News for her "gorgeous voice" and is in equal demand for both opera and concert performances across the country.
 With a "burgundy mezzo-soprano" the Washington Post describes as "a rich well of color and emotion," audiences and critics alike recognize her as one of this country's predominant singing actresses.

 Elizabeth Bishop’s 2013-14 engagements include returning to the Metropolitan Opera in La sonnambula and I puritani, to Washington National Opera as Brangäne in Tristan und Isolde, to Pittsburgh Opera as Amneris in Aida; to New Jersey Symphony Orchestra, under Jacques LaCombe, in Mahler’s Das Lied von der Erde; singing as mezzo soloist with Richmond Symphony in Berlioz’ La Damnation de Faust and with the Detroit Symphony Orchestra in Mahler’s Symphony No. 3.
+In summer of 2014 she is mezzo soloist in Verdi’s Requiem with New Hampshire Music Festival.
 Her 2012-13 season included a return to the Metropolitan Opera in Les Troyens and Das Rheingold, and as Mère Marie in Dialogues des Carmélites; to the roster of Washington National Opera; singing Sieglinde in Act One of Die Walküre and Isolde’s “Liebestod” from Tristan und Isolde in concert for North Carolina Opera; Azucena in Il trovatore with Utah Opera; and as soloist in Verdi’s Requiem with the Grand Teton Music Festival, under Donald Runnicles.

 Recently she returned to the roster of the Metropolitan Opera in Das Rheingold.
 With that illustrious company she also reprised Fenena in Nabucco, sang as Second Norn in Götterdämmerung, and in the title role of Iphigenie en Tauride.
 She returnedto Washington Concert Opera to sing Principessa in Adriana Lecouvreur; and to Pittsburgh Opera as Mère Marie in Dialogues des Carmélites.